conqueringtechnology/Maverick_Analyzers_User_Account_System/README.md

   - Added the authentication form in user_account > templates > authentication > login.html
     - Added novalidate attribute is used in <form> elements to prevent the browser from validating form inputs before submission.

 ### Version 1.2
 - **Login Timestamp**
+  - In user_account > signals.py, created function to create login timestamp everytime the user logs in.
 - **Logout Timestamp**
+  - In user_account > signals.py, created function to create logout timestamp everytime the user logs out.
 - **Forgot Password**
 - **Reset Password**
 - **Show User/Profile**